abhishekmamdapure/EDA/README.md

-# EDA
+# EDA (Exploratory Data Analysis) using python

-I have performed the basic EDA on the data, the dataset is also mentioned in the repo.
+I have mentioned the basic EDA steps to be performed on the data, the dataset is also mentioned in the repo.
 Explore and suggest if you face any issues.